microchip-pic-avr-examples/avr64ea48-lp-voltage-current-meas-mcc/analog_voltage_sensing_mcc/README.md

 In order to measure the RTD, the DAC is enabled to produce an output of approximately 1.8V.
 Since the DAC voltage is applied to a 1.8 kΩ fixed  resistor in series with the RTD, the current flowing through the RTD will be under 1 mA.
 A current under 1 mA prevents the RTD from any significant self-heating.
 The ADC is used to measure the voltage across the RTD, and this allows the resistance and temperature of the RTD to be computed.

-## Peripherals Configuration using MCC/Melody
+## Peripherals Configuration using MPLAB® Code Configurator (MCC) Melody

 Add the required peripherals: ADC0, DAC0, RTC and SLPCTRL.
 These are found under Drivers in the Device Resources window.
 Note that the peripheral VREF is added automatically when ADC0 or DAC0 is added, since these peripherals require the VREF peripheral.
 These System peripherals are added automatically: CLKCTRL, Configuration Bits, Interrupt Manager and Pins.